Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization: Quantization Config Manager

-Most existing checkpoint compression systems require the user to specify a fixed quantization configuration ahead of time.
-However, there is no silver bullet when it comes to choosing the right quantization configuration.
-The optimal configuration depends on the model and the stage of training.
-For instance, 8-bin quantization might be sufficient early in training, but later stages may necessitate a 16-bin version when the model is packed with more information.
-Likewise, models like MobileNet v3 \cite{mobilenet}, which are parameter-efficient, need more quantization bins compared to models like VGG-19 \cite{vgg}, which have high parameter redundancy. \qcm offers a search strategy to dynamically adapt quantization configuration to handle such varying scenarios.

-\minihead{Overview of the Search Algorithm} A naive approach to identifying optimal quantization configuration by evaluating each configuration in the search space is costly -- the search space contains over 200 configurations for non-embedding layers.
-Instead, our search strategy achieves a high-quantity configuration with the cost of a single minibatch in the steady state for most workloads.
-We achieve this by leveraging insight that the optimal quantization configuration remains largely similar between adjacent checkpoints.
-At the first checkpoint, we perform an exhaustive search to identify the optimal configuration.
-Subsequently, we greedily select the configuration by only evaluating the configurations which are similar to the previous best configuration.
-In the unlikely scenario where we can't identify a configuration that satisfies the quality constraint, we fall back to the exhaustive search.
+\textbf{Overview of the Search Algorithm.} Na\"ively evaluating each configuration in the search space is costly -- the search space contains over 200 configurations for non-embedding layers alone.
+To speed up the search, our key insight is that the optimal quantization configuration remains largely similar between adjacent checkpoints.
+At the first checkpoint, we perform a guided exhaustive search to identify the optimal configuration.
+Subsequently, we greedily evaluate the configurations that are close to the previous best configuration and only fall back to the exhaustive search if we can not identify a configuration that satisfies the quality constraint.
+We observe that we need to resort to exhaustive search at most 2-3 times during model training.

-\minihead{Guided Exhaustive Search} We incorporate domain-specific knowledge into the search process to minimize the cost associated with exhaustive search.
-Consider if we only had one adjustable parameter - the number of quantization bins - we know that model quality increases monotonically with the number of bins, while the compression ratio decreases.
-Therefore, we could find the optimal number of bins using a variation of binary search.
-We apply this approach to multiple configuration parameters, arranging three configuration knobs (number of bins, pruning fraction \& protection fraction) across three axes of a configuration cube as shown in \cref{fig:config-cube}.
-This arrangement ensures a monotonic increase in model quality across each axis, allowing us to use a divide-and-conquer method. \cref{algo:guided-search} provides a sketch of this procedure.
-We obtain the optimal configuration by repeating this search procedure with the two pruning metrics - magnitude and sensitivity.
+\textbf{Guided Exhaustive Search.} We use domain knowledge to reduce the cost of exhaustive search.
+If there was only one parameter, like the number of quantization bins, model quality would increase monotonically with the number of bins, while the compression ratio decreases.
+In this setting, we can find the optimal number of bins using a variation of binary search.
+We apply this approach to multiple configuration parameters, organizing them in a `configuration cube' where each axis represents a configuration knob as shown in \cref{fig:config-cube}.
+This layout ensures a monotonic increase in model quality across each axis, allowing us to use a divide-and-conquer method (\cref{algo:guided-search}).
+We repeat this search procedure with the two pruning metrics, magnitude and sensitivity, and select the better of the two.